Information for Parents

 by dialing 800-749-2673.

-Differences between Counseling in a K-12 Setting and Mental Health Services at a University
+Differences between Counseling in a K-12 Setting and Services at Counseling Services

 The nature of services in a university counseling center such as UNO Counseling Services